 The egg production of hybrids between Japanese Quail and Brown Quail (C. ypsilophora) have also been investigated in an experimental setting (Vali, 2007).

 This genus, known as Junglefowl, contains four species: Sri Lanka Junglefowl (G. lafayetti), Grey Junglefowl (G. sonneratii), Green Junglefowl (G. varius), and Red Junglefowl (G. gallus).
-The latter species may be the ancestor of the domestic chicken (Brisbin & Peterson, 2007).
-However, the gene that provides domestic chickens with their yellow skin was probably acquired through hybridization with Grey Junglefowl (Eriksson et al., 2008).
+The latter species is probably the ancestor of the domestic chicken (Brisbin & Peterson, 2007; van Grouw, & Dekkers, 2020), although there has been gene flow from the other species (Lawal et al., 2020).
+For example, the gene that provides domestic chickens with their yellow skin was probably acquired through hybridization with Grey Junglefowl (Eriksson et al., 2008).
 Domestic chickens are regularly crossbred, as exemplified by a genetic study in Africa (Leroy et al., 2012).
 A phylogenetic study revealed that hybridization has also occurred between Grey Junglefowl and Red Junglefowl, and between Grey Junglefowl and Sri Lanka Junglefowl (Nishibori et al., 2005).
 The former cross has been described in captvity (Morejohn, 1968).
 On the Hawaiian island Kauai, escaped feral chickens are probably the result of hybridization between Red Junglefowl from Polynesia and recently escaped domestic chickens from Europe (Gering et al., 2015).
+Similarly, in Singapore, there has been introgression between wild Red Junglefowl and feral chickens (Wu et al., 2020).

 Domestic chickens have also been crossed experimentally with Helmeted Guineafowl (Numida meleagris) (Leroy, Barbier & Auzanneau, 1908; Leroy, Barbier & Auzanneau, 1967) and Pheasant (Phasianus colchicus) (Castillo et al., 2012; Castillo et al., 2010).